 You know that the device has various protocols. when the message sent from one device to another device.
 The TCP relies on the end-to-end connection between two devices.

 The port number identifies the server where to place a process.
-Then, the UDP protocol sends the packet from TCP Control Protocol Socket.

 When one client sends a message to other clients. the message going from one host server.
 Then, It delivers to another host server.
 After, the message is reachable to the client.